Discover peace and serenity in nature by visiting these five beautiful spots in Flagstaff.

 The AZT offers easy access to places around Flagstaff, where you’ll discover peaceful spots in the Ponderosa pine forest.
 Listen as the wind works its magic in the rustling of pine needles above you.
 When you find that inviting place, sit down to watch for small or large movements of swirling evergreen boughs catching in the breeze.
 Those interested in green tourism come to Flagstaff for this sort of nature therapy and low-impact relaxation.

 Move slowly as you stroll the Island Trail at Walnut Canyon National Monument for a true ecotourism experience.
 The “island” of land is encircled with 25 cliff dwellings that have been still and quiet for 600 years.
 Yet in the seeming stillness, notice what is moving around you.
 You might note insects in the piñon pines, or ravens soaring above.
-Look for walnut trees in the deep canyon below or ruins in the cliffs across the canyon.
+Look for walnut trees in the deep canyon below or pueblos in the cliffs across the canyon.
 Alternatively, watch the clouds like you did when you were a child.
 Let child-like curiosity help you experience the park.

 Parks and natural landscapes make top places for forest bathing, and this sustainable tourism space is one of my favorites for its 250 steps that take you down into the enchanted canyon and away from life’s stresses.
 Going back up the stairs gives you time to think about what you have received from the forest bathing experience and which of those gifts you want to carry back home.
 Make sure that you take only memories and leave only footprints as it’s a federal crime to remove artifacts from archeological sites like this one.